-Welcome Page Biography News Resume and CV Multimedia
+Welcome Page Biography Resume and CV Multimedia Work Samples

-UC Irvine provides an opportunity to experience the richest expressions of both mind and soul.
+Higher Education provides an opportunity to experience the richest expressions of both mind and soul.
 It is capable of communicating the most profound thoughts and deepest emotions, granting access to the essence of what makes us human.
-It is essential that I be given an opportunity to experience this enrichment, regardless of socioeconomic status, artistic proclivity, or any other factor of the past.
+It is essential that I be given an opportunity to experience this enrichment, regardless of socioeconomic status, background, or any other factors of the past.
 Priority must be given to not only preserving and encouraging my education, but also maintaining a consistent level of excellence within education programs at all levels.
 Furthermore, education must always serve as a means to an end, the end being enriching and empowering others to succeed in life.
-I have a wonderful privilege and responsibility in going to class everyday, and I hope to utilize every minute of that here at UCI.
+I have a wonderful privilege and responsibility in going to class everyday, and I hope to utilize every minute of that throughout my post-secondary experience.

 Wooden_Pyramid-2[1]